adrianhall/apps-on-azure-blog/_posts/2024/09/2024-09-26-aspire-keycloak-part1.md

 }
 ```

+> The `Keycloak.AuthServices` libraries use `Keycloak:Resource` and `Keycloak:Credentials:Secret` as a convention instead of `Keycloak:ClientId` and `Keycloak:ClientSecret`.
+You can save yourself a couple of lines of code by conforming to the convention instead.
+I prefer to use the same terminology within config that all the other common OIDC servers use.
+> {: .notice--information}

 This is enough to configure Keycloak authentication in each project.

 > For a good primer on OIDC and OAuth2, check out [this video on YouTube](https://www.youtube.com/watch?v=8aCyojTIW6U) for a great explanation.